alanwafer/GettingAndCleaning/codebook.md

 [Source Data](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 ## Data Set Information
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
-Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
+Each person performed six activities (Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, Laying) while wearing a smartphone (Samsung Galaxy S II) on their waist.

 ## Identifiers